An Empirical Study of Compound PCFGs: Results and discussion

 \subsection{Multilingual evaluation}

-Despite the surprisingly good performance on English, it is still unclear whether C-PCFGs can generalize to languages beyond English.
-We thus conduct multilingual evaluation of C-PCFGs on nine additional languages (see Tablel~\ref{tab:miltilingual}).
-When training C-PCFGs on the nine languages, we use the hyperparameters of the best-performing C-PCFG on English, i.e., we tune C-PCFGs only on WSJ and use the best configurations on the other treebanks.
-We can see that C-PCFGs achieve the highest overall mean F1 (average F1 number over all treebanks), though they have two fewer winning treebanks than N-PCFGs.
-Notably, both C-PCFGs and N-PCFGs outperform the trivial baselines by a large margin, suggesting their nice generalizability on languages beyond English.
-However, they are worse than the right-branching baseline on the Polish and Swedish treebanks.
-As these languages have rich morphologies, we anticipate an improvement from encoding the knowledge of morphologies into the sentence embedding.
+Despite the impressive performance of C-PCFGs on English, it is still unclear whether C-PCFGs can generalize to other languages.
+Thus, we further conduct a multilingual evaluation of C-PCFGs on nine additional languages.
+In training, we use the hyperparameters of the best-performing C-PCFG on English, without performing additional hyperparameter search on the nine languages.

+In general, C-PCFGs achieve the highest overall mean F1, which is averaged over all nine treebanks, though they have two fewer winning treebanks than N-PCFGs (see Tablel~\ref{tab:miltilingual}).
+Notably, both C-PCFGs and N-PCFGs outperform the trivial baselines by a large margin, indicating that they are able to generalize to languages beyond English.
+On individual treebanks, however, C-PCFGs sometimes underperform the right-branching baseline, e.g., on the Polish and Swedish treebanks, presumably because these languages have rich morphologies.
+Thus, we anticipate that encoding the knowledge of morphologies into the sentence embedding will improve C-PCFGs further.